jerichojordan/MarketHunt-DiscordBot/README.md

  Currently private bot for personal use that take the price of an item in MouseHunt game using MarketHunt API

 ## ⭐️ Features
-- fetchPrice(): Take a price data from MarketHunt API with item name parameter
+- fetchPrice(): Take the latest price data from MarketHunt API with item name parameter